shopware5/devdocs/source/blog/_posts/2015-06-09-understanding-the-hook-system.md

 # Hook?
 Generally there are several ways to extend Shopware.
 By default we distinguish *global events*, *application events* and *hooks*
 (for a brief overview see the [plugin quick start guide](http://devdocs.shopware.com/developers-guide/plugin-quick-start#logical-extensions)).
-In addition to that, you are able to [decorate shopware's core services](https://developers.shopware.com/developers-guide/shopware-5-core-service-extensions/).
+In addition to that, you are able to [decorate Shopware's core services](https://developers.shopware.com/developers-guide/shopware-5-core-service-extensions/).

-The main difference between events and hooks is the fact, that events are emitted at certain places in the source code where a kind shopware developer had extensibility in mind and added a (hopefully) useful event for you to use.
+The main difference between events and hooks is the fact that events are emitted at certain places in the source code where a kind Shopware developer had extensibility in mind and added a (hopefully) useful event for you to use.
 Hooks are a more generic approach and allow you to extend any public or protected method in certain classes.
-So even if no explicit event is available, a hook might help you to extend Shopware's functionality.
+So, even if no explicit event is available, a hook might help you to extend Shopware's functionality.
 You are then able to modify input arguments, return values or replace a method entirely.
-For that reason, the hook system can be considered offering aspect oriented programming (AOP) in Shopware.
+For that reason, the hook system can be considered as offering aspect oriented programming (AOP) in Shopware.

 # What is AOP?
-AOP ([aspect oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming)) is a programming paradigm that addresses [cross-cutting concerns](http://en.wikipedia.org/wiki/Cross-cutting_concern) in a software.
+AOP ([aspect oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming)) is a programming paradigm that addresses [cross-cutting concerns](http://en.wikipedia.org/wiki/Cross-cutting_concern) in software.
 It allows you to add behaviour to your objects, without having to modify the objects themselves.
 As PHP does not support AOP natively, it is usually added using other patterns like the proxy pattern.
 So from an architectural point of view, one could consider Shopware implementing extensibility of some objects by using an AOP based paradigm.
-The up- and downsides of this will be discussed in the [Best practice?](#best-practice%3F) section.
+The up and downsides of this will be discussed in the [Best practice?](#best-practice%3F) section.

 # Implementation details
 ## Proxy pattern